Sriramkumar-S/revise-react/README.md

     - There are two cases to it,
         1. Same value after initial render --> Component will not rerender
         2. Same value after rerender --> Component will rerender once and then stops from rerendering again
+    - After React 18, the exceptions doesn't work out.
+It rerenders everytime the dispatch function is executed eventhough the state is set to same value.